Sergey Brin: Other roles and interests

 In June 2008, Brin invested $4.5 million in Space Adventures, a Virginia-based space tourism company.

 Brin and Page jointly own a customized Boeing 767–200 and a Dassault/Dornier Alpha Jet, and pay $1.3 million a year to house them and two Gulfstream V jets owned by Google executives at Moffett Federal Airfield.
 The aircraft has scientific equipment installed by NASA to allow experimental data to be collected in flight.

 Brin is a backer of LTA Research & Exploration LLC, an airship maker company.
 In October 2023, LTA's 124-meter long flagship, Pathfinder 1, became the largest airship since the Hindenburg to receive clearance for flight testing, permitted over the boundaries of Moffett Field and neighboring Palo Alto Airport's airspaces, at a height of up to 460 meters.

+In March 2026, Brin was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.
+In April 2026, The New York Times reported that Brin was supporting conservative causes, after having previously been supportive of liberal causes.